WOA-Project/WoA-Installer-Rpi/Docs/Lumia.md

 Download the latest version **[here](https://1drv.ms/u/s!AtXoQFW327DIyd1_FvtyAMTQvjbh5w)**.
 It contains all the binaries that WoA Installer needs to deploy Windows 10 ARM64 to your device.

 ## Installing the Core Package
 Run WoA Installer and go to the **Advanced** section.
 Click on `[Import Core Package]` and select the package directly.
 Don't attempt to uncompress it.
 After the import operation, you will be able to use deploy Windows.
+NOTICE: This is a one-time operation.
+You shouldn't install the Core Package again unless you are installing a new Core Package.

 # Donations are welcome!
 I'm SuperJMN, the creator of the tool.
 If you find this useful, feel free to [donate](http://paypal.me/superjmn) any amount.
 Maybe enough for a coffee? 😊 It encourages me to keep it up-to-date and improve it.
 Thanks in advance!!